daytonaio/enterprise-docs/CONTRIBUTING.md

 3. **Create an Issue**: If you're addressing an unreported problem or proposing new content, open an issue to discuss your ideas.
 Provide a clear and concise description of what you want to add or change.

-4. **Fork and Clone**: Fork the [Daytona Docs repository][sl] to your GitHub account and clone it to your local machine.
-Replace `YOUR-USERNAME` with your GitHub username:
+4. **Fork and Clone**: Fork the [Daytona Docs repository][sl] to your GitHub account to create an isolated copy where you can work without affecting the original project.
+Then, clone it to your local machine.
+Replace `YOUR-USERNAME` with your GitHub username.
+Keep your fork up to date with the original repository by adding it as an upstream remote and regularly fetching and merging changes.

     ```sh
     git clone https://github.com/YOUR-USERNAME/docs.git